SLTrain: a sparse plus low-rank approach for parameter and memory efficient pretraining: Experiments

 \textbf{Varying random sparse support.} In contrast to common pruning strategies that require careful learning of sparse support, we show that {\splora}~works with randomly selected support.
 In this regard, we perform pretraining on Llama 60M and 130M with five different randomly selected support for the sparse factor $S$.
 The convergence plots are shown in Figure \ref{fig:random_support}, where we see that changing the random support for the sparse factor does not materially affect the performance.

 \textbf{How do rank $r$ and sparsity $\delta$ affect performance?} In Table \ref{table:ablation_l_s_delta}, we validate the performance of training the Llama 60M and 130M models by varying the hyperparameters $r$ and $\delta$.
 We notice that, in general, when more parameters are added (corresponding to higher $r$ and $\delta$), the performance is better.
 However, this performance gain is also accompanied by an increase in memory footprint.
+In our initial experiments, we also tried the extreme setting with $r=0$, i.e., only the $S$ component was learned but with a higher $\delta$ value.
+This setting demonstrated a reasonably good performance.
+Further investigations in this direction are left for future work.